BikingMan announces first ever self-supported ultra-cycling series to take place in 2018

 • Bikingman Corsica, April 29th.
 700km starting and finishing in Bastia, France.

 • IncaDivide, July 1st.
 1.800km starting and finishing in Trujillo, Peru.

 • Bikingman Taiwan, October 22nd.
 1.150km, starting and finishing in Taipei, Taiwan.

 The points system is as follows (top 10 shown) :

 After the end of the final race of the season winners of the 2018 BikingMan Series will be announced for categories solo male, solo female and team of two.
-The prize pool will be a special edition of the new 2018 OPEN U.P gravel bike frame kit, a full set of bikepacking gears from Ortlieb and an ISM saddle dedicated for long distance cycling.
+The prize pool, for the Male and Female winners will be a special edition of the new 2018 OPEN U.P gravel bike frame kit, a full set of bikepacking gears from Ortlieb and an ISM saddle for the Team winners.
 In addition, the top 5 athletes in each category will receive free entrance to the 2019 BikingMan race series (4 free slots for 1st place, 3 free slots for 2nd place, 2 free slots 3rd place and one free slot for 4th and 5th place.

 More HD quality photos are available upon request.
 The 2018 series leaderboard can be downloaded here.